lab596/civiform/Getting-started.md

 This guide helps you get started running and interacting with a local development server and tests.
+If you are a Full Time SWE onboarding, first check out the links/tutorials/account-settup detailed in [New Full Time SWE Onboarding Material](https://github.com/seattle-uat/civiform/wiki/New-Full-Time-SWE-Onboarding-Material)

 ## Setting up your environment